getgrav/grav-learn/pages/01.basics/04.basic-tutorial/docs.md

     * Download **plugins**, **themes**, as well as other Grav **skeleton** packages from the [Grav Downloads](http://getgrav.org/downloads) page.
     * Check out our [Grav Development Blog](http://getgrav.org/blog) to find out the latest goings on in the Grav-verse.

 Let us break this down a little so you can see how easy it is to write in Markdown.
-The stuff between the `---` indicators are the [Page Headers](../../content/headers), and these are written in a very simple format called [YAML](../../advanced/yaml).
+The stuff between the `---` indicators are the [Page Headers](../../content/headers), and these are written in a straightforward format called [YAML](../../advanced/yaml).
 This configuration block that sits in the `.md` file is commonly known as **YAML Front Matter**.

 ```ruby
 title: Home